 The Basic Peace Officer Course (BPOC) is held annually from August to June.
 This course provides the attendee with the knowledge and hands-on training required to pass the state licensing exam.
 The CVRLEA surpasses the minimum Texas Commission on Law Enforcement (TCOLE) requirements of 723 hours in providing additional hours to equip officers to be better prepared.
-Some of the extra courses CVRLEA provides include Focus on Reducing Impaired Driving Among Youth (FRIDAY), Texas Crime Information Center/National Crime Information Center (TCIC/NCIC) and Below 100-reducing line of duty deaths and strategies for reduction.
-In June 2021, 15 officers graduated from CVRLEA BPOC.
+Some of the extra courses CVRLEA provides include Traumatic Brain Injury, Duty to Intervene/Post Custody Care, Interacting with Deaf & Hard of Hearing, Texas Crime Information Center/National Crime Information Center (TCIC/NCIC) and Below 100-reducing line of duty deaths and strategies for reduction.
+In June 2022, 15 officers graduated from CVRLEA BPOC.

 The County Corrections Course is held at least semi-annually by the CVRLEA.
 This course provides the attendee with the knowledge and hands-on training required to pass the state licensing exam.
-The Basic County Corrections is a 120-hour course provided as lecture style training provided on-site at CVRLEA.
-For the 2020-2021 fiscal year, CVRLEA provided five County Corrections Courses and graduated 38 corrections officers.
+The Basic County Corrections is a 124-hour course provided as lecture style training provided on-site at CVRLEA.
+For the 2021-2022 fiscal year, CVRLEA provided four County Corrections Courses and graduated 30 corrections officers.

-The Basic Telecommunicators licensing course is provided at least semi-annually by the CVRLEA.
+The Basic Telecommunicators licensing course is offered at least semi-annually by CVRLEA.
 This course provides the attendee with the knowledge required to pass the state licensing exam.
 The Basic Telecommunicators Course is a 40-hour course provided as lecture style training provided on-site at CVRLEA.
-For the 2020-21 fiscal year, CVRLEA provided two Basic Telecommunicator Courses and graduated 6 students.
+For the 2021-22 fiscal year, CVRLEA did not provide Basic Telecommunicator Courses due to the course being offered online via TEEX.
+Agencies are opting to utilize online training to help with their staffing shortages.

 The CVRLEA provides in-service training for law enforcement officers, county correction officers, and telecommunicators.
-These trainings assist the students in maintaining their respective licenses.
+This training assists the students in maintaining their respective licenses.
 A schedule of courses is posted quarterly to the www.cvcog.org/cvcog/CVRLEA website in advance of the next quarter.
 Courses may be requested to be added to the schedule in advance of posting depending on the needs of the counties.
-For the 2020-2021 fiscal year, CVRLEA provided 22,009 training hours to the law enforcement agencies within the region.
+For the 2021-2022 fiscal year, CVRLEA provided 20,479 training hours to the law enforcement agencies within the region.

 The CVCOG Criminal Justice staff submits all training credits to TCOLE on behalf of the law enforcement agencies attending the training provided.
-The CJ staff also maintains all records of trainings provided and answers questions pertaining to TCOLE rules and regulations.
+The CJ staff also maintains all records of training provided and answers questions pertaining to TCOLE rules and regulations.